 I'm not sure about patents but I once heard about a poor man's copyright.
 You may be able to do the same thing for a patent.

 The idea behind a poor man's copyright is you right down everything in detail and I will add (because of the new technology since I was told about this) take pictures and/or video (burn to CD).
 I would also add the documents to CD if possible.
 Take everything and package it up and mail it to yourself.
-When the package shows up DO NOT open it.
-The US Post Office delivery stamp and date are a Federal seal.
-As long as it remains closed it is proof of your design.
-If there is ever a question it can be opened in court as evidence to your claim.

 This was originally told to me for something that could be written down and mailed in a letter.
 Maybe a Priority envelop from the Post Office would be better suited for documents, a CD/DVD and/or pictures.